petershin/liferay-learn/readme/liferay-style-guide.md

 #### Never Project Roles

-Organizations are different.
-Workflows are different.
-Roles are different.
-Never project a role onto your reader when the second person pronoun *you* (or the "understood you") should suffice.
+We never know the background of the reader.
+Some are individuals; some are within organizations.
+Roles within these constructs differ, as do their workflows.
+Never project a role, title, or job description onto your reader when the second person pronoun *you* (or the "understood you") should suffice.
 For example, never do this:

 - Administrators can create the directory...
 - Marketers can use Fragments to...